 Do you have to report a car accident?

 Stopping after your accident is a legal requirement – regardless of its severity.
-If you cannot communicate with the other driver, you must stop, provide your information and report the incident to the police.
 Leaving the scene of an accident is considered a hit and run, which may result in a fine, points on your license or a complete driving ban.

 Failing to report an accident also means you’re at risk of someone claiming against you later.
 If you hit a parked car and leave the scene, for example, it’s important to inform your insurance company promptly – and preferably within 24 hours.
 Insurers usually have a deadline for reporting accidents, so make sure to review your policy for specific information.